ismail-syed/SYSC3303_project/README.txt

 ========================================================================
 RESPONSIBILITIES:

-Kunall Banerjee:
+Kunall Banerjee & Mohamed Zalat:
 - Client side implementation

-Mohamed Zalat:
-- Client side implementation
+- Client is able to read and write to files
+- Added verbose and quite mode
+- Added test and normal mode
+- Client also responds to data and acknowledgement packets appropriately

 Shasthra Ranasinghe:
 - Server side implementation